yachty66/AutoTest/README.md

   the opposite
 ```

-if you want to add more context you can do this but keep it short similar to the `description_x_right` example.
+if you want to add more context you can do this but keep it short similar to the `description_x_right` example. see the examples in `example_tests` for that.

 5. The last configuration step is to set the number of questions. this can be a number between 10 and 50 both numbers inclusive. this setting defines of how many questions the test will exist off.
 In the following example we set this number to 30: